wmcdonald404/wmcdonald404.github.io/_posts/2024-11-09-windows-active-directory-controller-quick.md

 Years ago I had to build some quick-and-dirty Active Directory (AD) infrastructure in a virtualised lab in order to reproduce some cross-domain trusts and Red Hat Identity Manager integration.

-This post will cover the basic steps to provision an Active Direcory Domain Controller.
+This post will cover the basic steps to provision an AD Domain Controller.

 We'll use [Windows 2022 on Vagrant with the Libvirt Provider](https://wmcdonald404.github.io/github-pages/2024/03/20/linux-vagrant-windows-boxes.html) as our starting point to update the end-to-end process.
 (Last time I built this was on Windows Server 2016 on VMware.)